The Compagnie des Guides de Chamonix will close its office to the public until May 19.

 The guide may have to adapt the route to weather conditions and/or to group physical and/or technical ability.

-Date 2021 : From Sunday to Friday.
-Departure every Sunday from June 20th to September 12th included.
+Dates in 2021 : From Sunday to Friday.
+Departure every Sunday from June 20th to September 12th.

-- The organization and supervision of each tour by a state qualified trekking guide/s,
+- The organization and supervision by a state qualified trekking guide,

-- half-board accommodation in basic hotel or inn in mixed dormitory or triple/quadruple room,
+- half-board accommodation in either a basic hotel or gîte in either a mixed dormitory or a triple/quadruple room,

 - picnic lunches,